Raku/RakudoCIBot/docs/dev-env-setup.md

 To be able to receive push notifications from GitHub you need to set up a GitHub App.
 To do so open the settings of your GitHub account (dropdown menu at the top left), then "Settings", then select "Developer Settings" in the left menu.
 There make sure you have "GitHub Apps" selected at the left and then click the "New GitHub App" button at the top right.
 Give it a name and make sure the Webhooks "Active" tickbox is selected.
 For the following permissions select "Access: read & write":

+- RW Checks: To add test runs
+- RW Contents: To merge PRs
+- RW Issues: To be notified of comment on PRs
+- R Metadata: Default, can't be turned off
 - RW Pull Requests: To be notified of new PRs
-- RW Issues: To be notified of comment on PRs
-- RW Contents: To merge PRs
-- RW Check Runs: To add test runs
 - R Members: To check whether a user can merge a PR (So RCB doesn't merge a PR on request of a user that's not allowed to do so.)

 Select the following events to subscribe to: